aisk/vox/docs/usage.md

 	"github.com/aisk/vox"
 )

-func towel(ctx *vox.Context, *vox.Request, res *vox.Response) {
+func towel(ctx *vox.Context, req *vox.Request, res *vox.Response) {
-	// Set the response body, it can be string or []byte or any thing that json.Marshal accepts. res.Body = "new towel is created!"
+	// Set the response body, it can be a string, []byte, or anything that json.Marshal accepts. res.Body = "new towel is created!"
 	// Set the response status code.
 	res.Status = 201